boini12/GreenCommunity/README.md

 If the CheckBox is not checked, but the user still enters a price of 0, then the Checkbox will be automatically checked, when the ad is posted.

+If the necessary information is not filled out, then error Messages will be displayed on the corresponding fields.

 #### ad_view Parcel

 This is the current design of the AdActivity, if the ad_view Parcel is being send: